IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 f0vals = read.AsspDataObj(path2f0file)
 ```

-By analogy with to the formant estimation example, the R code snippet below shows how the `plot()` function can be used to visualize this data as in Figure \@ref(fig:wrassp-plotF0).
+Analogous to the formant estimation example, the R code snippet below shows how the `plot()` function can be used to visualize this data as in Figure \@ref(fig:wrassp-plotF0).

 ```r